Key Learning Points

 Bakers often get this, perhaps because they work in warm kitchens and are always peering into hot ovens.
 I might expect people who work in fish-and-chip shops, or who make pizzas or kebabs, or work with meat turning over hot coals or fires to suffer too.

-I expect people who often receive hot stone treatments might also be affected.
+I might expect people who receive hot stone treatments too often also to be affected.

 Usually, your body tells you what to do!

 Can you do anything to reduce your susceptibility?
+What about heat illness prevention?
 This page contains plenty of suggestions for what to do.
 Here are more.

 Read about the other external causes of disease: